gakalmar/Notes/14_OOP with C#.md

                     }
         - **Dictionaries:**
             - `Dictionary<TKey, TValue>`: A collection of key-value pairs.
+                - Use:

+                        // Create new dictionary syntax:
+                        Dictionary<string, int> myDictionary = new Dictionary<string, int>();

+                        // Add items:
+                        myDictionary.Add("apple", 1);
+                        myDictionary.Add("banana", 2);

+                        // Remove items:
+                        myDictionary.Remove("apple");

+                        // Refer to items by key:
+                        int value = myDictionary["apple"]; // value will be 1

+                        // Check for existance:
+                        if (myDictionary.ContainsKey("apple"))
+                        {
+                            int value = myDictionary["apple"];
+                        }

+                        // Update an item:
+                        myDictionary["apple"] = 5; // Updates the value associated with "apple" to 5

+                        // Retrieving Items
+                            - By Key: Iterate through all keys using `myDictionary.Keys`.
+                            - By Value: Iterate through all values using `myDictionary.Values`.

+                        // Or iterate through all Key-Value pairs: foreach (KeyValuePair<string, int> kvp in myDictionary)
+                        {
+                            Console.WriteLine($"Key: {kvp.Key}, Value: {kvp.Value}");
+                        }

+                - Other commonly used methods:
+                    - `myDictionary.TryGetValue()`: attempts to get the value associated with a specified key (If the key is found, it returns true and assigns the value to the out parameter, otherwise returns false)

+                            // Initial setup for all method examples:
+                            Dictionary<string, int> myDictionary = new Dictionary<string, int>
+                            {
+                                {"apple", 5},
+                                {"banana", 3},
+                                {"orange", 2}
+                            };

+                            // TryGetValue:
+                            if (myDictionary.TryGetValue("apple", out int appleCount))
+                            {
+                                Console.WriteLine($"The count of apples is {appleCount}.");
+                            }
+                            else
+                            {
+                                Console.WriteLine("Apple key not found.");
+                            }

+                    - `myDictionary.ContainsKey()`: checks if a specified key exists in the dictionary

+                            if (myDictionary.ContainsKey("banana"))
+                            {
+                                Console.WriteLine("The dictionary contains the key 'banana'.");
+                            }
+                            else
+                            {
+                                Console.WriteLine("The key 'banana' is not in the dictionary.");
+                            }

+                    - `myDictionary.ContainsValue()`: checks if a specific value exists in the dictionary

+                            if (myDictionary.ContainsValue(2))
+                            {
+                                Console.WriteLine("There is a fruit with a quantity of 2.");
+                            }
+                            else
+                            {
+                                Console.WriteLine("No fruit has a quantity of 2.");
+                            }

+                    - `myDictionary.Clear` - Removes all key-value pairs

+                - There are 4 types of dictionaries:
+                    - Dictionary
+                    - Hashtable             // returns an object (boxing and unboxing concept)
+                    - ConcurrentDictionary  // try methods (working with API delayed execution ?)
+                    - ImmutableDictionary   // use it if you don't want to update data inside

         - **HashSet:**
             - `HashSet<T>`: A set of unique elements.
+                - only stores unique elements and doesn't store key-value pairs
+                - It's mainly used for **checking the presence or absence** of elements

+                - Use:

+                        // Initial setup:
+                        HashSet<string> myHashSet = new HashSet<string>
+                        {
+                            "apple",
+                            "banana",
+                            "orange"
+                        };

+                        // Add elements:
+                        myHashSet.Add("grape");     // Returns bool if (true if item wasn't yet in HashSet and was added successfully)

+                        // Remove an item:
+                        myHashSet.Remove("apple");  // Returns bool if (true if item was found and removed)

+                        // Contains - check if something is in it: if (myHashSet.Contains("banana"))
+                        {
+                            Console.WriteLine("The HashSet contains 'banana'.");
+                        }
+                        else
+                        {
+                            Console.WriteLine("'Banana' is not in the HashSet.");
+                        }

         - **Queue & Stack:**
             - `Queue<T>`:
                 - follows the First-In-First-Out (FIFO) principle